 - Term of agreement commenced on 4 May 2009.
 Mr Gordon may terminate the agreement by giving 6 months notice.
 The Company may terminate the agreement by giving 12 months notice. - Base salary, inclusive of superannuation is \$425,000 effective from 1 July 2012, reviewed annually.
-Provision of four weeks annual leave. - Short Term Incentive Cash Bonuses a bonus of up to 90% of total fixed remuneration is payable on meeting various key performance hurdles relating to offtake agreements, government project approvals, project funding approvals, definition of JORC Resources and production targets. - Long Term Incentive Performance Rights subject to shareholder approval, performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets.
+Provision of four weeks annual leave. - Short Term Incentive Cash Bonuses as at 31 December 2012 a bonus of up to 25% of total fixed remuneration is payable on meeting various key performance hurdles relating to production targets and acquisition of new projects. - Long Term Incentive Performance Rights subject to shareholder approval, performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets.